 You might notice an unusual yellow tone to your toilet water after returning from a vacation, when your toilet hasn’t been used or flushed for a few days.

-Another possible cause of yellow water in your toilet is if your local water company is carrying out maintenance or repairs on your water supply lines.
+Another possible cause of yellow water in your toilet is that your local water company is carrying out maintenance or repairs on your water supply lines.

-Repairs and maintenance often cause a temporary increase in sediment, rust, and other contaminants that may have been dislodged from rusted pipes or allowed to enter the water supply during works.
+Repairs and maintenance can cause a temporary increase in sediment, rust, and other contaminants that may have been dislodged from rusted pipes or allowed to enter the water supply.
 These may color your toilet water yellow, and they may or may not be dangerous (the EPA says contaminated sediments present a human health risk, but not all sediments are contaminated).

 In this case, you’ll probably receive a notice from your water supplier explaining that work is being carried out.
 You may also be issued a boil water notice.

-Calcium buildup is the most likely reason why the water in your toilet tank or bowl appears to be yellow.
+Calcium buildup is another likely reason why the water in your toilet tank or bowl appears to be yellow.

-Calcium is present in high quantities in hard water.
-Since an estimated 85% of water supplies in the USA are hard, there’s a good chance that calcium is the culprit of your toilet’s yellow water.
+Calcium is found in large quantities in hard water.
+The USGS estimates that 85% of water supplies in the USA are hard, so there’s a good chance that calcium is the culprit of your toilet’s yellow water.

 Rust is especially likely if you have high-pressure water flowing through old pipes that haven’t been replaced in decades, or your pipes are made from materials that are more prone to corrosion, such as iron.

-Tannins are natural materials that are most commonly found in well water supplies.
+Tannins are natural organic matter and are most commonly found in well water supplies.
 They give water a musty odor and a yellow-orange tea-like color.

 Iron is also commonly found in well water.
-When groundwater flows through layers of rock and soil on its journey to the well aquifer, it picks up tiny iron particles, which are drawn into your home’s water supply through the well pump.
+When groundwater flows through layers of rock and soil on its journey to the well aquifer, it picks up tiny iron particles.

-Iron particles may be dissolved in water, meaning that they don’t change the appearance of water – but they oxidize and stain surfaces when water comes into contact with the air.
-Or, the particles may be insoluble, meaning that they give water a red, orange, or yellowish hue and may leave a yellow stain in your toilet bowl.
+Iron may be dissolved in water, meaning that it doesn’t change the appearance of water.
+But the iron particles will oxidize and stain surfaces when the water comes into contact with the air.

-If you notice yellow water in your toilet and your tap water has a metallic taste, you might have an issue with iron.
+If you notice orangey-brown water in your toilet and your tap water has a metallic taste, you might have iron in your water.